top of page

 How Stripping Taught Me to Communicate With My Body

-BY REESE PIPER
+by REESE PIPER

 Growing up, I used to bump into desks, fall over curbs and down steps.
 I dropped objects on my feet.
 Bruises would decorate my body.
 Like a puppy who grows too quickly, I struggled to understand how my body moved through space.
 I might have avoided being teased for being clumsy and ditzy in school had that been my only physical quirk, but I also couldn’t eat without making a huge mess.
 When I sat down for lunch, crumbs and sauce smeared across my plate, my cheeks, and somehow even my forehead.
 On top of that, I didn’t know when to stop.
 I ate and ate, shoveling down fries and chicken nuggets until I puked.
 I ate completely unaware of when my stomach got full, just as I ran around all day oblivious to my expanding bladder.
 I barely felt when my lower abdomen began to press, telling me it was time to pee.
 Only when it pounded with alarm did I sprint to the bathroom.
 Often not until it was too late.